-General Overview: The characteristics and demographics of the community to be served are essential factors that inform the design of a successful charter school, ultimately driving support for student enrollment and community involvement in the school.
-At a minimum, applicants must demonstrate knowledge of any community school district (CSD) in which the school will be located and from which it will draw students.
-Applicants may also highlight narrower communities or neighborhoods within a CSD or discuss plans for drawing students from across multiple CSDs.
+General Overview: The characteristics and demographics of the student population to be served are key factors that inform the design of a successful charter school, ultimately driving support for student enrollment and community involvement in the school.30 At a minimum, applicants must demonstrate a deep knowledge of the students and community in which the school will serve.
+Applicants may also highlight narrower communities or neighborhoods within a school district or discuss plans for drawing students from across multiple school districts to the extent permitted by the Education Law.
 Likewise, the academic program must reflect the needs of the specific target student population to be served.

 Successful charter schools are typically embedded in their community and leverage community assets to help start and sustain the school.
-Community support may involve student recruitment, the academic program, professional development, facility assistance, fundraising or any other aspect of the school design.
-Applicant groups should cultivate community support and provide evidence of specific commitments in their charter application.
+Community support must involve inclusion of community voice in the decision making of the school as well as representation on the school's board of trustees.
+It may also involve student recruitment, the academic program, professional development, facility assistance, fundraising or any other aspect of the school design.
+Applicant groups should cultivate deep, ongoing, and long-term community support and provide evidence of specific commitments in their charter application.